mdeejay/android_device_dexp_mlte5-1/README.md

-CyanogenMod 13.0 device configuration for Dexp Ixion M 5 LTE.
+LineageOS 13.0 device configuration for DEXP Ixion M 5 LTE.

 How to build: